YogirajSharma/Cyber-Risk-Threat-Intelligence/README.md

 ---

+## Layer 1: Discovery & Port Scanning

+### High-Level Overview

+Layer 1 is responsible for initial reconnaissance and data collection.
+Its primary objectives include:

+- Accepting scan targets such as:
+  - Single IP address
+  - CIDR block
+  - IP range
+  - Domain name
+- Performing network discovery using **Nmap**
+- Identifying:
+  - Live hosts
+  - Open ports
+  - Running services and service versions
+- Enriching discovered services with known vulnerability data (CVE) using:
+  - NVD (National Vulnerability Database)
+  - Vulnerability intelligence APIs (e.g., Vulners)
+- Storing scan results in a **structured JSON format**

+The output of this layer is consumed by later components for:
+- Risk scoring
+- Threat correlation
+- Reporting and dashboards
+______

+## Setup and Run the Layer 1:
+[Click Here](Documentation/README.md) to see the developer documentation.

+---

 ## Summary

 Layer 1 establishes the **discovery and data collection foundation** of the Cyber Risk Assessment & Threat Intelligence Platform.
 By combining network scanning with vulnerability intelligence and structured data storage, this layer enables: